 Object: In other words, where should this field live in Virtuous?
-If this a field for Gifts records, or for Contacts?
+Is this a field for Gifts records, or for Contacts?
 This will always default to Contact -- just click to select a different value.
 These Objects currently support custom fields:

 - Contact Individual

-- Event Invitation
+- Event Attendee